The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Results

-Figure~\ref{fig:avg_capacity_shares} shows the average capacity shares of all categories of prosumers/producers across market zones.
-Photovoltaic installations of all categories are present only in three zones: NORD, CSUD, and SUD.
-The CSUD and NORD market zones have the most proportionate prosumer/producer capacity distributions.
+Figure~\ref{fig:avg_capacity_shares} shows the average shares of different categories of prosumers/producers in the overall installed capacity across seven market zones.
+Photovoltaic installations of all categories are present only in three zones: North, Central South and South.
+The Central South and North market zones have the most proportionate prosumer/producer distributions of installed capacity.
 This situation is possibly associated with the high number of RECs located in these zones (see Fig.~\ref{fig:avg_capacity_one}).
-Moreover, the strong economic activity in these regions may contribute to a greater diversity of stakeholders who possess the financial, administrative, technical, legal, and social engagement resources and skills necessary to participate in RECs \citep{koltunovENERGYCOMMUNITIESINSTITUTIONS2025}.
-In contrast, a more disproportionate distribution of capacity across prosumer/producer categories - where public bodies dominate - can be observed in the market zones of Southern Italy (SUD, SARD, SICI, CALA).
-This differentiation into REC prosumers' participation is also supported by the qualitative findings of Musolino et al. \citeyearpar{musolinoThreeCaseStudies2023}.
-Importantly, the absence of installed plants for certain member categories does not automatically exclude them from REC membership.
-For example, all member categories may also participate in RECs as consumers without owning rooftop systems.
+Moreover, the strong economic activity in these regions may contribute to a greater diversity of stakeholders who possess the financial, administrative, technical, legal, and social engagement resources and skills necessary to participate in RECs \citep{koltunov2025financing, musolinoThreeCaseStudies2023}.
+In addition, Castellini et al. \citeyearpar{castellini2025paving} found that the Central Southern and Northern regions distribute the larger regional funding to RECs.
+Another reason may be due to greater number of awareness-raising campaigns in these regions.
+In contrast, a more disproportionate distribution of capacity across prosumer/producer categories---where public bodies dominate---can be observed in the market zones of Southern Italy (South, Sardegna, Sicily, Calabria).
+Importantly, the absence of rooftop plants for certain member categories does not automatically exclude them from REC membership.
+All categories of members may also participate in RECs as consumers without owning rooftop systems.\\